sandyol55/Ropey-Cam/README.md

 It's stitched together from examples and code snippets, with minimal Python skills, and with numerous threads.

 ## Usage
-On a machine with desktop RPIOS installed (full not lite) Clone or copy / download Ropey-Cam.py (RopeyCamBuffer.py) to a machine with an attached camera.
+On a machine with  RPIOS installed (full not lite - but see later instructions for a lite installation)

+Clone or copy / download Ropey-Cam.py (RopeyCamBuffer.py) to a machine with an attached camera.
-Ensure you have opencv installed as per instructions in the PiCamera2 manual https://datasheets.raspberrypi.com/camera/picamera2-manual.pdf essentially
+Ensure you have opencv installed on that machine, as per instructions in the PiCamera2 manual. https://datasheets.raspberrypi.com/camera/picamera2-manual.pdf essentially

 sudo apt install python3-opencv -y

-The current versions, (Ropey-Cam and RopeyCamBuffer) are 'hard' configured to use camera Mode 1, which gives a full-frame 2x2 binned 10 bit on both V2 and V3 camera modules.
+The current versions, (Ropey-Cam and RopeyCamBuffer) are 'hard' configured to use camera Mode 1, which gives a full-frame 2x2 binned 10 bit output on both V2 and V3 camera modules.
 If you plan to use a different camera, find the cam_mode_select variable (line 50 in Ropey-Cam.py) (line 80 in RopeyCamBuffer.py)) and change it to an appropriate mode for your camera.
 Normally best to pick a mode with a high frame rate, but may also want to choose a full uncropped sensor mode.
 The choice is yours.

-The image sizes of 1024x768 for video and 1/2 size 512x384 for streaming are also hard configured, but suggested alternative values for other sensor or modes are in the comments.
+The image sizes of 1024x768 for video and 1/2 size 512x384 for streaming are also hard configured, but suggested alternative values for other sensors or modes are in the comments.

 Once loaded and after any changes have been made to the code then:-